kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 when the gang, ultimately, won't fit.
 Delayed Preemption solves this by separating the *selection* of victims from the *execution* of preemption.

-1. During the Workload Scheduling Cycle, the scheduler calculates necessary preemptions for all Pods in the gang (Step 3 of Scheduling Algorithm).
+1. During the Workload Scheduling Cycle loop, the scheduler calculates necessary preemptions for all Pods in the gang (Step 3 of Scheduling Algorithm).

-2. The scheduler nominates the victims for preemption and the gang Pod for scheduling on their place.
-This way, the gang can be attempted without making any intermediate disruptions to the cluster.
+2. At the end of the Workload Scheduling Cycle:
-   * If the quorum is met, the scheduler continues scheduling the gang Pods pod-by-pod.
+   * If the quorum is met, the scheduler actuates the preemptions, initiating the removal of victims from the cluster.
-     Victims are preempted in the new bulk-deletion mechanism after `WaitOnPermit`, but only because the *whole* gang (or sufficient quorum) was schedulable.
    * If the quorum is not met, the preemption is aborted.
 No victims are deleted.
      The gang returns to the queue.